JakeC007/JakeC007.github.io/_posts/2024-05-02-joy-of-small-tools.md

 The creation process didn't consume much time, but it undeniably made a  significant difference for her.
-That's the beauty of small tools -- they  may be simple, but their impact can be profound.
+It may be that the userbase of this script is one, but, just in case there are others who don't have the time or the technical know-how to convert `.dta` files to `.csv`, I'm glad that I put this script out in the world.